Nursing BSN

 • Assume accountability for intellectual growth, professional development and competent practice.

-Clinical experiences are a vital component of the learning experience, and students are expected to attend all clinical hours as scheduled.
-Faculty recognize that extenuating circumstances occur; thus, students who miss up to the equivalent of one week of clinical hours per course will make-up the missed times as directed by faculty and may continue clinical participation in the course.
+2. Clinical experiences are a vital component of the learning experience, and students are expected to attend all clinical hours as scheduled.
+Faculty recognize that extenuating circumstances occur; thus, any student exceeding two absences per course may be dismissed from the course delaying progression.
 All students are required to make-up missed clinical hours, incomplete clinical hours will result in course failure, with a grade of (F) submitted for the course.

-All clinical absence time and unplanned SNAH closure on clinical days will be made up as allocated by the course faculty.
-For NUR 115, NUR 170, and NUR 265, students will be required to complete clinical make-up as allocated and scheduled per syllabus.
+3. All clinical absence time and unplanned SNAH closure on clinical days will be made up as allocated by the course faculty.
+Make-up days will be designated on a monthly basis.
+Students missing a clinical prior to the designated day are expected to make it up on the designated day unless otherwise directed by the course coordinator.
+Weekend students will be assigned a weekend make-up as designated on the clinical schedule.
+For NUR 170 and NUR 265, students will be required to complete clinical make-up as allocated and scheduled per syllabus.
 No changes will be made to scheduled clinical make-up days

 Pre-licensure BSN Progression Policy

-ACADEMIC PROGRESSION: The Nursing curriculum is designed to move the student from a fundamental understanding of basic concepts to complex critical thinking and application in clinical settings.
+The nursing curriculum is designed to move the student from a fundamental understanding of basic concepts to complex critical thinking and application in clinical settings.
 Academic progression is designed to support educational success, licensure and transition to practice.

 Progression Requirements: